joannechoi/DC_Traffic_Crashes/README.md

     - Required SMOTE create even distribution due to highly imbalanced data among classes.
   - Random Forest Classification model
   - XGBoost Classification model

-## Conclusion
+Analysis:
+- XGBoost models performed better for both regression and classification models.
+- X, Y, Z were the most importance features for the regression model.
+- The days of the week were the most important features for the classification model.

-## Dashboard
+## Implementation
-- Utilized Plotly and Dash to create the dashboard
+- Dash by Plotly was used to implement the dashboard.